LATEST NEWS! All twenty townships are now live. Check out the

 Wake County Genealogical Society is proud to present our latest service project, conducted in partnership with Upchurch and Allied Families Association of Cary, NC.
 It is a perfect effort to commemorate the anniversary of Wake County’s formation – 250 years in March 2021.

 The Wake Cemetery Survey by Township, c.
 1978 is a gold mine for any researcher with Wake County roots.
 It sprang out of a short-lived government effort to update the previous cemetery census conducted statewide by the WPA in the late 1930s.
 The state discontinued their effort when they decided that they could not force counties to comply.
 It fell to dedicated survey volunteers across the state to redouble their efforts as grassroots citizen led projects in the various counties.
-The project and what it entailed is described starting on
+The project and what it entailed is described starting on page 8 of the Wake Genealogy Watch, vol. 5, issue 1, if you would like to read the back story.

 The records collected by Irene O. Kittinger and her army of volunteers “stitched” the names of the local departed into a rich tapestry of community, location, and context across the fabric of Wake County.
 There are records of burials for Native Americans, first settlers, patriots, historical figures, and enslaved -all walks of life in Wake are represented.
 There are accounts of rich and poor resting side by side.
 You will find records of homeplaces and landmarks that do not exist anymore.
 You will find the FAN clubs (Friends, Associates and Neighbors) so clearly illustrated in their place and time.
 The records tell stories of their struggles, survivals, and successes.